 Technology Innovation Management (TIM) is a unique master’s program to train aspiring entrepreneurs on creating wealth at the early stages of company or opportunity life cycles.
 The program focuses on the launch and growth of technology companies and growth seeking initiatives of existing companies.
 The program provides benefits to founders of new companies, people seeking more senior leadership roles at existing companies, and talented professionals building credentials and expertise for their next career move.
 The program offers a number of hands-on opportunities.

-The TIM program offers three different degrees in Technology Innovation Management, all offered jointly by the Sprott School of Business and the Faculty of Engineering and Design.
+The TIM program offers four different degrees in Technology Innovation Management, all offered jointly by the Sprott School of Business and the Faculty of Engineering and Design.

 - The Master of Applied Science (MASc) degree is thesis-based.
 Students undertake original research under the supervision of an experienced faculty member.